gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods6.md

 Write a function called "remove_from_back".

-Given an array, "remove_from_back" returns the given array with its last element removed.
+Given a non-empty list, "remove_from_back" returns the given list with its last element removed.

+Given an empty list, "remove_from_back" should return the empty list.

 Notes:
 * You should be familiar with the method 'pop'.